matthewrmshin/conda-action/README.md

 # Conda-Action

-This action creates and activates a Conda environment with the project's requirement file, so you can run your logic in the correct Conda environment in the current job.
+This action creates and activates a Conda environment `myenv` with the project's requirement file.
+You can run your logic in the Conda environment for subsequent steps in the job.

 ## Example usage